 Day 6: Portraits of the People

 The local inhabitants of this region are the Miao indigenous people.
-They are well-known for their hospitality, love of singing, and richly embroidered traditional wear.
-We take a morning hike through remote rice terrace-covered areas and stop at small hamlets to converse and photograph (with permission!) the locals.
-Later in the day, we transfer to Yangshuo and finish the day by going to a stunning performance in an open-air natural theater, Impressions San Jie Liu.
+They’re well-known for their hospitality, love of singing and richly embroidered traditional wear.
+Take a morning hike through the remote rice-terrace covered areas.
+Stop at small hamlets to chat to and photograph the locals.
+Make sure you get permission before you take snaps of anyone though!

 Greet Yangshuo culture with to a stunning performance in an open-air natural theatre.
 The show’s called ‘Impression Sanjie Liu’ and is a beautiful night light show.

 Day 7: Yangshuo’s Nature

 Begin with a photography lesson on capturing water-based photos as well as the mountainous landscape.
 Then, head off on a short cycling route.
 Once you’re acquainted with the area, take your cameras onto your bamboo rafts to take incredible photos of river life and the surrounding scenery.